hrr22-lyra-dot-json/interviewer.dc/README.md

 ```
 or `npm run quick` which builds then runs.

+## Testing

 To test the app, run the following (requires PhantomJS and CasperJS):
 ```
 npm test
+OR
+npm run test-unit (does not require PhantomJS/CasperJS; only runs mocha tests)
 ```
 Note: the tests use the Mochawesome reporter, which saves a report in json and html format and provides the link in the terminal after the tests run.
 The html report is beautiful, just copy and paste that path into a browser to view.
+Or navigate to the report in the mocha_reports folder of the root directory of the app.